-The US Should Lead the Digital Future of Money
+The U.S. Should Lead the Digital Future of Money

 Money is power, and the digital future of money is upon us.
 The trajectory of the world is towards the creation of massive-scale, singular currency platforms operated in many cases by central banks and governments and, in other cases, by commercial technology companies and stablecoin operators.
 Financial power arrangements worldwide will be revamped.
 The informal currency “zones” of the past will yield to highly integrated, digital currency networks of the future.

-The world will have CBDCs and stablecoins whether we like it or not and whether the U.S. chooses to lead or follow.
+The world will have CBDCs and stablecoins whether we like it or not, and whether the U.S. chooses to lead or follow.
 The question is not whether the digital future of money can be forestalled.
 It cannot.
 The question is whether surveillance coins of authoritarian governments will have the digital future to themselves, or whether they will encounter competition from freedom-protected digital currency endorsed by venerable democracies like the United States.

 The choice between CBDCs and stablecoins is a false choice.
 The choice is between financial freedom and financial control.
 The question is whether these new forms of digital currency and the digital network economies they power will make societies more open, prosperous, and free.
 Will they empower or enslave humanity in the digital future of money?